 What not to invest in – This investing is excluding things commonly known as sin stocks.
 I think this is clear.
 However, I have an added ideal, that does not invest in anything that would take advantage of human loss of life, such as speculating or profiting from a world trouble spot that resulted in human suffering.
 For example, there was an oil spill where human lives were lost.
 I do not want to invest in this stock connected with this downturn.
 I do not like speculating on anything to do with war.

 Some people extend this to not investing in governments that are not up to par with human rights.

 What to invest in – Things that help the world from alternative energy to health.

-Why use ethics as a screening criteria?
+Why use ethics as a screening criterion?

 Why use ethics at all for any choice in your life.
-Basically that is something you have to answer for yourself.
+Basically, that is something you have to answer for yourself.
 However, I would say that in the universe of potential investments filtering out unethical companies are not going to hurt you.
 Why?
-Because has a millions of things you can invest in.
+Because has millions of things you can invest in.
 Almost anything from Art to Stocks, unless you are really limited in your creativity you can find ways to win and profit without putting your money into something harmful.